-EAHM will provide visas for international students at the cost of AED 2,000.
+EAHM will provide visas for international students at the cost of AED 2,000 and a National ID at a cost of AED 180.
 The visa should be renewed at cost upon expiry (if applicable).

 All fees may increase by up to 10% over the course of your studies and at least 6 months' notice will be given should there be any increments.
 Any prevailing discounts can only be applied once.
 Should there be a dispute; the management of EAHM reserves the right to make the final decision.
 The stated fees are indicative only.